cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 These grammars describe the *decoded* content of the `sqstr` components that combine with the application-extension identifiers used as prefixes to form application-oriented extension literals.
-Each of these may make integrate ABNF rules defined in {{abnf-grammar}}, which are not always repeated here.
+Each of these may integrate ABNF rules defined in {{abnf-grammar}}, which are not always repeated here.

 ### h: ABNF Definition of Hexadecimal representation of a byte string {#h-grammar}